NeurodataWithoutBorders/nwb_hackathons/HCK08_2020_Remote/projects/README.md

 ## How to create a new project

-When you are ready, create a new project by creating a new `README.md` file in a new subfolder of the [projects](.) folder using the provided [project description template][project-description-template] and add your project to the project list in the [PROJECTS.md](PROJECTS.md) file.
+When you are ready, create a new project by creating a new `README.md` file in a new subfolder of the [projects](https://github.com/NeurodataWithoutBorders/nwb_hackathons/tree/master/HCK08_2020_Remote/projects) folder using the provided [project description template][project-description-template] and add your project to the project list in the [PROJECTS.md](PROJECTS.md) file.
 Step-by-step instructions for creating a new project using GitHub are:

 1. Open [project description template][project-description-template] and copy its full content to the clipboard
-1. Go back to the [projects](https://github.com/NeurodataWithoutBorders/nwb_hackathons/tree/master/HCK08_2020_Remote/projects) folder on GitHub
+1. Go to the [projects](https://github.com/NeurodataWithoutBorders/nwb_hackathons/tree/master/HCK08_2020_Remote/projects) folder on GitHub
-1. Click on "Create new file" button
+1. Click on the "Create new file" button (toward the top-right of the page)
-1. Type `YourProjectName/README.md`
+1. Type `YourProjectName/README.md` as the new file name.
+Your project name cannot have any spaces.
-1. Paste the previously copied content of project template page into your new `README.md`
+1. Paste the previously copied content from the project template page into your new `README.md`
 1. Update at least your project's **title**, **key investigators**, and **project description** sections
+1. Click the "Propose new file" button
+1. Click the "Create pull request" button to open a pull request
+1. Click the "Create pull request" button.
+After an administrator reviews and merges your pull request, the website will be updated.
-1. Add a link to your project to the "Assigned Projects" section in the [project list](https://github.com/NeurodataWithoutBorders/nwb_hackathons/blob/master/HCK08_2020_Remote/projects/PROJECTS.md)
+1. Add a link to your project to the "Assigned Projects" section in the [project list](https://github.com/NeurodataWithoutBorders/nwb_hackathons/blob/master/HCK08_2020_Remote/projects/PROJECTS.md) by editing the page.
+You will have to follow similar steps as above to create a pull request to have your changes merged.

-Note: some steps above may require creating a [pull request](https://help.github.com/articles/creating-a-pull-request/) until your account is given write access.
+If you have any questions, please ask us on the NWB Slack workspace: https://bit.ly/nwb-slack

 [project-description-template]: https://raw.githubusercontent.com/NeurodataWithoutBorders/nwb_hackathons/master/HCK08_2020_Remote/projects/template/README.md